osu-itis/capstone-billing/README.md

 # Code Review

 - Modified environment setup to include vSphere automation sdk dependency.
 This should fix the build issue many people were having.
-- Compiled list of review comments: reviews.txt
+- Compiled list of review comments: reviews.md